kaopanboonyuen/panboonyuen_professional_website/content/event/gistda-machine-learning/index.md

   postcode: '94305'
   country: United States -->

 summary: I was invited to teach a course on distributed machine learning to the Geo-Informatics and Space Technology Development Agency (GISTDA).
 The curriculum covered fundamental concepts of PySpark, basic deep learning techniques, and practical applications of distributed training using TensorFlow.
-I also emphasized methods for leveraging Multi-GPU setups and implementing distributed training strategies, particularly in the context of geospatial data analytics, equipping participants with the skills needed to handle large-scale machine learning tasks efficiently.
 abstract: I was invited to teach a course on distributed machine learning to the Geo-Informatics and Space Technology Development Agency (GISTDA).
 The curriculum covered fundamental concepts of PySpark, basic deep learning techniques, and practical applications of distributed training using TensorFlow.
 I also emphasized methods for leveraging Multi-GPU setups and implementing distributed training strategies, particularly in the context of geospatial data analytics, equipping participants with the skills needed to handle large-scale machine learning tasks efficiently.

 # Talk start and end times.